On Monday, August 3, Superintendent Andy DuRoss shared the following communication with District 54 families and staff.

 The virtual learning model will be improved from last spring and will include the following:

 A 5-hour instructional day, delivered utilizing a blended learning environment of both live lessons and independent work (2.5 hours for our early childhood students);

 Teachers engaging with students online every day via Zoom or Google Meet, including time for community building and a minimum of 2.5 hours live lessons (1.5 hours for early childhood);

 A daily acceleration block for literacy and math for students needing additional support;

 Daily support focusing on the well-being of our students; and

 Students being assessed for their learning and issued grades aligned to Illinois State Standards and the District 54 Essential Outcomes.

 More details about remote learning can be found at the following links.

-We will continue to provide you with updates throughout the summer and the school year as we work together as a community.
+We will continue to provide you with updates throughout the school year as we work together as a community.
 District 54 has also prepared a COVID-19 Frequently Asked Questions page, which we will continue to update as new information becomes available.